 What types of documents are required to file a County of Los Angeles Business License application?

-Depending on the nature of the business activity to be conducted, you may be required to submit documents such as, seller’s permit, fictitious business statement, as well as photographs, fingerprints, proof of insurance and/or special forms in addition to a Business License application.
+Depending on the nature of the business activity, we may require you to submit documents such as seller’s permit, fictitious business statement, as well as photographs, fingerprints, proof of insurance and/or special forms in addition to a County Business License application.

 What if I have additional questions about Business License application requirements?

-For more information concerning the Business License application requirements, please contact either Business License Office during regular business hours.
+For more information concerning the County’s Business License application requirements, please contact the Business License Office during regular business hours.
 For Office Locations and Contact Information, please click here.